Last Updated on February 2, 2021 by Darrif William

 Thailand is a great place to start for young and inexperienced solo travellers.
 Affordable, easy to travel and a hub of backpackers, it is the perfect spot to test the waters.
 There are multiple daily flights from London to Bangkok, the country’s capital taking you on an epic journey.
 Start from Bangkok as you explore the best of this city or you may also begin from Chiang Mai in the north.
 There are so many things to do here, taking up culinary lessons, visiting temples or playing with elephants.
 Next, you can head south to explore the many gorgeous beaches and try scuba diving.
 Thailand has a way of making you feel adventurous especially if you’ve never been to Asia before.
 But at the same time, it’s an extremely popular tourist destination and hence, you don’t have to worry about travel logistics much.
 There are backpacker’s hotels and cosy hotels within every budget across the country.

 Malaysia is often overlooked as a tourist destination in favour of its neighbours which is quite baffling.
-It is one of the most developed countries in Southeast Asia and a great destination for solo travel for any age.
+It is one of the most developed countries in Southeast Asia and a great solo travel destinations for any age.
 The country has got incredible rainforests and canopy walks, buzzing cities with lively nightlife and culinary scene.
 Since Malaysia is a multi-cultural country and most people speak perfect English, it is a lot easier to connect with the locals than many other countries.
 Malaysia is not a very touristy destination unlike Thailand so it’s a great choice in Asia for travellers who are looking to get to know about the culture and heritage.
 Start from the capital city of Kuala Lumpur and easing yourself to the different environment before venturing out to more offbeat places in the region.

 There are plenty of reasons why Iceland is one of the hottest solo travel destinations.
 It is also one of the safest places in the world where you can do so many things by yourself.
 Iceland is home to over 30 active volcanoes, hot springs and geysers to name a few natural attractions.
 From soaking in the Lue Lagoon to driving through the Golden Circle, you’ll not run out of things to do here.
 Iceland is also famous for sites like the largest glacier in Europe and ice caves that can only be explored in the winter and there are the world-famous Northern lights, of course.
 You’ll love everything about Iceland irrespective of what time of the year you choose to travel, winter or summer.